top of page

 That's entirely up to you.
 There are never guarantees but if you actively participate and do the homework, you will be prepared.
 Raising capital is always an enormous task.
 During the course of the program you will develop the knowledge and the appropriate tools and skills and cultural understanding necessary to execute a capital raise.
 You will have opportunities to start to develop a network in the US. from which you can build.
 The business needs to be investment grade and the management team needs to commit the time and energy necessary to execute the capital development process.

 As investors in your company we have a clear interest in helping you to be successful.
 However, we cannot do the capital development work for you.
-We will support you as appropriate, both during and long after the program, by making introductions from the target investor list that you develop, as well as introductions to our investor network.
+We will support you as appropriate, both during and after the program, by making introductions where we can from the target investor list that you develop, as well as introductions to our investor network.
 We will support you by advising on your investment strategy, investment structures, negotiating terms sheets, accessing and contracting legal and financial professionals, and other critical decision making.
 But investors are investing in YOU, not in us, so the outcome will greatly depend on how much you and your team put into it and the investment readiness of your business.

 What kind of startups are you looking for?